AdaskoTheBeAsT/Dapper-NodaTime/README.md

 - Offset - can be mapped to int
 - OffsetDateTime - can be mapped to datetimeoffset
 - Period - can be mapped to varchar(195)
+It is written as for example

-Max length of period is 195 characters.
-It is written as for example "Y:-2147483648 M:-2147483648 W:-2147483648 D:-2147483648 h:-9223372036854775808 m:-9223372036854775808 s:-9223372036854775808 ms:-9223372036854775808 t:-9223372036854775808 ns:-9223372036854775808"
+Version 1 Max length of period is 195 characters (obsoleted).
+"Y:-2147483648 M:-2147483648 W:-2147483648 D:-2147483648 h:-9223372036854775808 m:-9223372036854775808 s:-9223372036854775808 ms:-9223372036854775808 t:-9223372036854775808 ns:-9223372036854775808"

 Where: